remidinishanth/blockchain_learnings/basics.md

 ### Blockchains vs DB

 The ultimate goal of a blockchain is to store information, which makes it a database.
 Blockchains only differ from other database types by the way they store data.
+REF: https://www.mongodb.com/databases/blockchain-database

 ![](images/blockchain_vs_db.png)